First-Time Landlord Checklist: 9 Things To Follow For Success

 Are you done with the above?
 Now, it’s time to get the locks changed.
 Technically, this step is only applicable if people were living in the property before the new tenant.
 If the tenant is the first ever to live there, you can ignore this step.

-However, if not, you need to get the locks changed.
-This is both a safety measure and a way to protect yourself from possible legal issues.
+However, if not, changing the locks is both a safety measure and a way to protect yourself from possible legal issues.

 Consider Wireless Commercial Door Locks